-- Place signage around the business to remind staff and customers to maintain hygiene practices and to go home if the staff member or customer is feeling unwell.
+- Place signage around the business to remind staff and customers to maintain hygiene practices and to go home if feeling unwell.

 - Place signage around the business to discourage customers crowding together in any one area of the business.